 You will probably go home the same day you have the procedure.
 You will need a ride home and will need to have someone with you for the first night if you have general anesthesia.

 You will have some tenderness and pain.
-Your doctor will give you a prescription for pain medicine or tell you what over-the-counter pain medicine you can take.
+Your provider will give you a prescription for pain medicine or tell you what over-the-counter pain medicine you can take.

 After laparoscopy, many women will have shoulder pain for a few days.
 This is caused by the gas used in the abdomen to help the surgeon see better during the procedure.
 You can relieve the gas by lying down.

 You can return to most normal activities within a few days, but should avoid heavy lifting for 3 weeks.

 If you have the hysteroscopic tubal occlusion procedure, you will need to keep using a birth control method until you have a test called hysterosalpingogram 3 months after the procedure to make sure the tubes are blocked.

 Most women will have no problems.
 Tubal ligation is an effective form of birth control.
 If the procedure is done with laparoscopy or after delivering a baby, you will NOT need to have any further tests to make sure you cannot get pregnant.

 Your periods should return to a normal pattern.
 If you used hormonal birth control or the Mirena IUD before, then your periods will return to your normal pattern after you stop using these methods.